rubenhortas/rubenhortas.github.io/_posts/2022-09-09-configuring-awesomewm.md

 },
 ```

-## Custom key bindings
+### Custom key bindings
-First of all I change the Super+j and Super+k keybinndings, is more intiutive this way for me.
+First of all I interchange the `Super+j` and `Super+k` keybinndings, is more intiutive this way for me.

 One of the advantages to use a tiling window manager is have our custom shortcuts, so I always add a few.
 For example, if we want a shortcut to firefox, we will edit the Key bindings section and add:

 ```lua